North Beach, Corpus Christi, Texas: Attractions

-Along with the beach, the Texas State Aquarium and the USS Lexington are located here.
+Along with the beach, the Texas State Aquarium and the USS Lexington are located in Corpus Christi's North Beach area.
+Together, these two attractions bring in over 800,000 tourists each year.
 The Corpus Christi Beachwalk, a 10-foot-wide sidewalk that runs parallel to the entire length of the 1.5-mile-long beach, was completed in 2012.
+Similarly, a three mile long paved path was completed in 2008, connecting the Texas State Aquarium and Dolphin Park, a public recreational area.